ahmadadeeb749-oss/GameLib/README.en.md

 ### Ready-to-Use Drawing

-- Draw pixels, lines, rectangles, circles, triangles (stroke and fill)
+- Draw pixels, lines, rectangles, circles, ellipses, triangles (stroke and fill)
+- Clip rectangles (`SetClip`/`ClearClip`), all drawing automatically constrained by the clip region
 - Built-in 8x8 pixel bitmap font supporting all printable ASCII characters
 - `DrawTextFont` supports scalable fonts and UTF-8 text output
 - `DrawPrintf` formats output on screen just like `printf`
+- `Screenshot` saves the current frame to a BMP file with one line of code
 - `ShowFps(true)` displays real-time FPS in the title bar
 - All graphics algorithms implemented internally (Bresenham line, midpoint circle, scanline fill)